 What is a Print?

-Unlike paintings or drawings, prints usually exist in multiple impressions, each of which has been created from the inked plate.
-The total number of impressions made is called an edition.
-Artists began to sign and number each impression around the turn of the 20th century to ensure that only the editions they intended to make would be in circulation.
+Unlike paintings or drawings, prints usually exist in multiple impressions, each of which has been created from the same inked plate.
+Artists began to sign and number each impression around the turn of the 20th century to ensure that only the impressions they intended to make would be in circulation.
+The set of identical impressions (prints) made from an individual matrix created by the artist, either working alone or in conjunction with a master printer are called an edition.
 Plates are not to be used in subsequent printmaking runs without the artist’s explicit authorization.
 The process of printing the edition is therefore just as important to the authenticity of a print as the act of inscribing the image onto the plate.

 The earliest prints were made in China in the ninth century, around the time that paper was invented.
 Later, contact between Asia and Europe facilitated the spread of this form of art-making, and by the fifteenth century printmaking had become popular all over Europe.
 After the introduction of moveable type in 1437, text and printed images began to appear in conjunction and were used together with growing frequency to create illustrated books.
 Prints also continued to be made separately and were considered their own unique art form, distinct from painting and drawing.

 Traditionally there are two categories of prints: original, or fine, prints and reproductive prints.
 Original or Fine Prints are created by an artist to be a work of art in its own right.
 That is to say, the artist creates original compositions and visual imagery, rather than copying another work of art.
 Artists are trained in any number of printmaking methods to yield distinctive appearances in their creations.
 The artist's choice of a technique or a combination of techniques depends on the specific effect the artist wishes to achieve.